vseloved/rutils/docs/tutorial.md

 In this tutorial, I've described, maybe, 80-90% of what RUTILS has to offer.
 If you want to learn more, browse the [docs](http://quickdocs.org/rutils/) (but wait for the update), the tests or the codebase itself (I tried to make docstrings comprehensible and clear).

-Also, I wanted to clearly state that the major part of RUTILS is not my invention: the part were taken from other libraries, extracted from books, internet forum discussions.
-Many ideas where borrowed from other languages.
+Also, I wanted to clearly state that the major part of RUTILS is not my invention: it was taken from other libraries, extracted from books, internet forum discussions.
+Many ideas were borrowed from other languages.
 My additions are not that big and are, mostly, variations on the existing topics.
 The principal idea was not to invent something new but, rather, to carefully gather the existing stuff scattered over many places.

 I have used RUTILS in almost all of my Lisp projects, for more than 7 years already.
 I never had any problems or conflicts in connection to that.
 However, you should note that my main platform is SBCL and it's where I do most of the testing.
 Specific support for other Lisp compilers was occasionally contributed by other users.